 - They are in good standing and attending school full time.

-- There is no loss in effectiveness of military instruction.
+- There is no loss in the effectiveness of military instruction.

 Any student may audit courses in the ROTC program if approved by the PMS and school authorities.
 This authority is granted to permit the PMS to cooperate with the school in accommodating a student's request for limited participation in the program.
 Auditing students will not: